openmastery/tools/Readme.md

 ## The Intellij Plugin

-You can install the plugin by adding "http://ideaflow.org/updatePlugins.xml" as a [custom plugin repository](https://www.jetbrains.com/idea/help/custom-plugin-repositories-dialog.html) and then selecting ideaflow-plugin.
+You can install the plugin by adding "http://ideaflow.org/updatePlugins.xml" as a [custom plugin repository](https://www.jetbrains.com/idea/help/custom-plugin-repositories-dialog.html) and then installing "ideaflow-plugin".

 The Idea Flow Mapping buttons show up on the main tool bar, so if you have your main bar hidden, you'll have to make the bar visible to see the buttons.